antecedent/patchwork/README.md

 ### Path Exclusion

-If want a certain file or directory not to be preprocessed, we can instruct Patchwork to exclude it:
+In cases when a certain file or directory should be ignored by the preprocessor, Patchwork can be instructed to exclude it:

 	Patchwork\exclude("/home/user/a-php-library/"); # do not forget the trailing slash!
 	Patchwork\exclude("/home/user/another-php-library/file.php");